Richard Ashcroft: RPA & the United Nations of Sound, These People, Natural Rebel: 2008–2018

+2024–present

+On October 21, 2024, it was announced that Ashcroft would be the supporting act to Oasis Live '25 UK reunion tour which sold out in 10 hours.

+On May 22, 2025, he released "Lover".
+The song is based on sample from "Love and Affection" by Joan Armatrading.
+In an interview with Absolute Radio, he commented how he doesn't consider himself defined by any specific genre and just needs it to be "music".
+Per the song's new sound, he doesn't like to stale in his previous genres, as that would become like a Xerox Machine that renders bad copies of something.
+He admires in the creation of music by sampling, how the sample takes on a life of its own and becomes new music.
+The song was produced by Esme Ramazanoglu and was accompanied by an announcement of a new album, Lovin' You, which was released on October 10, 2025.

 Personal life

-Ashcroft is married to Kate Radley, a former member of Spiritualized.
+Ashcroft is married to Kate Radley, a former keyboardist of Spiritualized.
 They married in 1995 and it was years before it was publicly revealed that the pair had married.
-Together, they have two sons: Sonny, born in 2000, and Cassius, born in 2004.
+Together, they have two sons.
 The family lives in Taynton in Gloucestershire and Richmond in London.
+Ashcroft and Radley have collaborated professionally throughout their marriage and toured together with Coldplay in 2006.
+Radley has been the source of inspiration for many of his songs, including "Sonnet" from the album Urban Hymns.

 Ashcroft is a Manchester United fan, and regularly attends matches.

-He is good friends with Oasis's Noel Gallagher, Liam Gallagher and Coldplay's Chris Martin.
+Ashcroft is good friends with Noel and Liam Gallagher of the band Oasis.
 For a long time the Gallagher brothers have expressed great respect for Ashcroft, with Noel Gallagher fondly nicknaming Ashcroft 'Captain Rock'.
-The Oasis track "Cast No Shadow", from the successful 1995 album (What's the Story) Morning Glory? is dedicated to him, possibly as a response to Ashcroft having dedicated the title track of A Northern Soul to Noel Gallagher.
+The Oasis track "Cast No Shadow", from the successful 1995 album (What's the Story) Morning Glory? is dedicated to him.
+Ashcroft in turn dedicated the title track of A Northern Soul to Noel Gallagher.
 Ashcroft also provided backing vocals on the Oasis song "All Around the World" in 1997, for Oasis' Be Here Now.

 In a 2006 interview, Ashcroft mentioned taking Prozac to help him with clinical depression, but said that it did not help, referring to the pills as "very, very synthetic."
 Ashcroft has said that he's always been "a depressive, someone who suffers from depression", and that music and creativity help him cope with his illness.

-Controversies
+Ashcroft has abstained from large-scale touring until his two sons have grown up for wanting to be present for his family and has always preferred to stay out of commercial spotlights stating, "We're not a showbizy kind of band, we don't play the game where everyone else goes to specific parties to have their photograph taken, which sells magazines, that whole kind of game we're not really part of."